-Against Confucianist and Mozi's moralizing, the Taoists believed in acting on impulse, such as eating when one is hungry and sleeping when one is tired.
+Believing in submitting to nature, the Taoists believed in acting on impulse, such as eating when one is hungry and sleeping when one is tired.
 This, they believed, left them in "perfect harmony" with their original nature.
-The realization that much that was conflict originated with impulse (as with infants fighting over toys or adults fighting over territory) eluded them.
+The realization that much of conflict originated with impulse (as with infants fighting over toys or adults fighting over territory) eluded them.

 The Taoists sought harmony between themselves and heaven by joyfully surrendering to the will of heaven.
 In this, they believed, they could achieve a happiness unaffected by change and death.
 They favored moving to a quiet, sparsely populated area where one could contemplate the beauties of nature.
 If evil came one's way – as with the arrival of a murderous army – they believed in remaining passive, and if this brought death so be it, because death was inevitable.

 Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.